tovaperlman/ITU_Project/itu-project/docs/model.md

 Click on this link for the notebook with the [Random Forest Predictions](scripts/Thailand Predictions_ XGBoost_Model.html) and click on this link for the notebook with the [XGBoost Predictions](scripts/Thailand Predictions_ XGBoost_Model.html).

 Here is a map of our predictions for schools within Brazil.
 Figure 1 displays the location for all the schools where the ground truth is less than 30% connected to the internet.
-There are 69 schools in Brazil that have less than 30% internet connectivity.
+There are 69 schools in Brazil survey data that have less than 30% internet connectivity.
 Figure 2 shows schools where our Random Forest model prediction was actually less than 30% connected to the internet.
-While we can see that not all schools below 30% were predicted correctly below the threshold, the low error score indicates, that if the model succeeds below-threshold prediction it performs well.
+While we can see that not all schools below 30% were predicted correctly below the threshold, the low error score indicates that if the model succeeds below-threshold prediction, it performs well.
 While the Random Forest model predicted 14 schools under 30%, the XGBoost predicted 29.

 Figure 3 shows the predictions for all schools in the test set mapped out.
 This gives us an understanding of where the higher and lower connected school areas are located regionally.
 It appears that the higher connected schools areas are on the coast (the yellows and light greens) while the lower connected schools are located more inland.
 In Figure 4, we see the errors mapped out for the schools in the test set.
-For most schools the error scores appear to be on a low level, however large error predictions should be furtherly examined, especially if they occur systematically at schools with low average connectivity.
+For most schools the error scores appear to be on a low level, however large error predictions should be further examined, especially if they occur systematically at schools with low average connectivity.
 ![Brazil_Map_predictions](Images/Brazil_map_pred.PNG)

 This graph compares predictions to reality in a scatter plot.
 We can see that the points are mostly close to the line except within the lower range of connectivity.